Color Usage Preview

 How to ensure accessibility?

 To ensure accessibility, maintain a minimum contrast ratio of 4.5:1 for normal text and 3:1 for large text against their backgrounds.
-Avoid using color as the only means of conveying information, and test your palette using tools that simulate color blindness.
+Avoid using color as the only means of conveying information, and test your palette using our contrast checker or color blindness simulator.